 Initially forced to work with Castle, she chaffed against his less than serious approach to their partnership, but over time she has come to appreciate his storyteller’s mind.
 Solving case after case by combining his unique approach with her no-nonsense cop skills, Beckett and Castle have become unlikely partners with a very successful track record.
 The romantic tension of their early days has now evolved into a burgeoning relationship… Their relationship and many of their cases have been immortalized in five novels: Heat Wave, Naked Heat, Heat Rises, Frozen Heat and Deadly Heat.
 Although she feigns annoyance, Beckett is a huge fan of Castle’s previous novels and gets a secret kick out of being his inspiration.

-In 2010 Katic started a campaign called The Alternative Travel Project (www.alternativetravelproject.com) in an effort to improve the environment, create a greater sense of community in Los Angeles and “to make Los Angeles its better self.”
-This project encourages everyone, everywhere – but especially in car-centric Los Angeles – to go car-free for just one day.
-The campaign has been extremely successful, causing people from around the globe to write, tweet and blog about it.
+In 2010, Katic started a campaign called The Alternative Travel Project (www.alternativetravelproject.com) in an effort to improve the environment and create a greater sense of community in cities across the globe.
+This project encourages everyone, everywhere - but especially in car-centric Los Angeles - to go car-free for just one day.
+The campaign has been extremely successful, leading people around the globe to write, tweet and blog about it.

-Currently residing in Los Angeles, Katic speaks five languages and holds dual citizenship in the United States and Canada.
+Katic currently resides in Los Angeles, speaks five languages, and holds dual citizenship in the United States and Canada.